 This is one of the most common reasons that dogs escape.
-If you notice a pattern that your pup escapes his crate soon after you leave, or if he stays in the area after getting out then there’s a good chance that your canine is suffering from separation anxiety.
+If you notice a pattern that your pup escapes soon after you leave, or if he stays in the area after getting out then there’s a good chance that your canine is suffering from separation anxiety.

 The reason that dogs experience this is if there has recently been a major change in routine or household.
 If this is the case then the issue should correct itself in time.
 Another possible trigger could be the death of a dog friend or family member which can take some time for them to adjust to.